Your Guide to the Different Types of Yoga

 Since then, yoga has gone from a practice associated with hippies to one that’s practiced by nearly 37 million people.

 And not all of these millions of people go to a yoga studio to do their downward dogs.

 If you like to unroll your mat at home and do a class from Beachbody Yoga Studio or Yoga52), you’re not alone: That’s the number one place people practice yoga.

 “Plain and simple, yoga is the union between the body, mind, and spirit — that’s the origins of yoga and that’s how it is practiced in the East,” says Miriam Amselem, yoga instructor of nearly 30 years.
 “It is a place of discovery and connection with your own body that encompasses balance, proper stretching techniques, breathing, meditation, centering the mind and spirit — that’s yoga in its real form.”

 However, you’ll find that every type of yoga has a slightly different definition or interpretation.

-That’s why you’re seeing things like goat yoga popping up alongside traditional forms like Iyengar and ashtanga.
+That’s why you’re seeing things like goat yoga (aka doing yoga with goats running and jumping around) popping up alongside traditional forms like Iyengar and ashtanga.